interplaynetary/free-association/README.md

 This allows us to take control of our own attention.
 And in a sense allows people to sets limits on the working-day (or at least to set limits on the amount of attention that they are willing to give to others via free-association interfaces).

 **Question:** should default bandwidth-for-other be shareOfGeneralFulfillment or share-of-mutual-fulfillment-distribution?

-**Relations as Communication Channels:**
-- Relations are Communication Channels between Role-Players: Similar to chats or topics between two role-players.
 </details>

 <details>